Kirill Petrenko: Early life

-Petrenko was born in Omsk, Russian SFSR, Soviet Union, to a violinist father and musicologist mother.
-He is of Jewish heritage, but grew up without much connection to or knowledge of the Jewish religion.
-His father was born in Lviv (now in Ukraine).
-Petrenko studied piano as a youth and made his public debut as a pianist at age 11.
-At age 18, he and his family emigrated to Austria, soon after the Soviet borders were opened, where his father played in the Symphony Orchestra Vorarlberg.
-Petrenko studied music at the Vorarlberger Landeskonservatorium in Feldkirch, Vorarlberg, graduating with honours in piano studies.
-He continued his musical studies in Vienna at the University of Music and Performing Arts, Vienna, where his teachers included Uroš Lajovic.
-His other conducting teachers and mentors have included Myung-Whun Chung, Edward Downes, Péter Eötvös, Ferdinand Leitner, Roberto Carnevale and Semyon Bychkov.
+Petrenko was born in Omsk, then in the Russian Soviet Federative Socialist Republic of the Soviet Union, to a violinist father and musicologist mother.
+He is of Jewish heritage but grew up with little religion.
+His father was born in Lviv, now in Ukraine.
+Petrenko studied piano, debuting at age 11.

+At 18, when Soviet borders opened, he and his family emigrated to Austria, where his father joined the Symphony Orchestra Vorarlberg.
+Petrenko studied music at the Vorarlberger Landeskonservatorium in Feldkirch, Vorarlberg, graduating with honors in piano.
+He continued his studies at the University of Music and Performing Arts, Vienna, including with conductor Uroš Lajovic.
+His other conducting teachers and mentors include Myung-Whun Chung, Edward Downes, Péter Eötvös, Ferdinand Leitner, Roberto Carnevale, and Semyon Bychkov.

 Career

+1995–2002: Early career

-Petrenko made his conducting debut in opera in 1995 in Vorarlberg with a production of Britten's Let's Make an Opera.
+Petrenko made his conducting debut in 1995 in Vorarlberg with Benjamin Britten's Let's Make an Opera.
 He was a Kapellmeister at the Vienna Volksoper from 1997 to 1999.
-From 1999 to 2002, he was Generalmusikdirektor (GMD) of the Südthüringisches Staatstheater, Das Meininger Theater (Meiningen, Germany), where his work included conducting the four stage works of Wagner's Der Ring des Nibelungen (Ring Cycle) in 2001 on four consecutive days, his first professional conducting engagement with the operas of Wagner.
-He conducted Wagner's complete Ring Cycle at the Bayreuth Festival in 2013, 2014, and 2015.
+From 1999 to 2002, he was Generalmusikdirektor (GMD) of the Südthüringisches Staatstheater, based at the Meiningen Court Theatre, where his work included conducting Richard Wagner's opera cycle Der Ring des Nibelungen in 2001 over four consecutive days, his first professional engagement with Wagner's operas.